Caring for Your Grillo Kitchen

 Caring for Iroko Hardwood

-For the Iroko hardwood inlays and shelves, you can either let this age and silver naturally, or you can apply a stain or oil, you will need to repeat this periodically.
+For the Iroko hardwood inlays and shelves, you can either let this age and silver naturally, or you can apply a stain or oil.
+However, you will need to repeat this periodically.
 Any mould can be removed with a mould and mildew remover, such as ProKleen.
-See link to our separate post on how to care for your Iroko.
+See the link to our separate post on how to care for your Iroko.

-We strongly recommend using the supplied BBQ covers when the BBQs are cool and not in use.
-This ensures they are kept in their best condition, and they will be available to use at a minute’s notice!
-However, like any cooking appliance, they will collect food and grease, so a simple wash with warm water and mild detergent is recommended every few weeks.
-When caring for your Grillo Kitchen do not scrub with steel wool or any other abrasive materials which could scratch the BBQ’s.
+We strongly recommend using the supplied BBQ covers once the BBQs have cooled and are not in use.
+This ensures that they are kept in their best condition, and they will be available to use at a minute’s notice!
+Although, like any cooking appliance, they will collect food and grease.
+So, a simple wash with warm water and mild detergent is recommended every few weeks.
+When caring for your Grillo Kitchen do not scrub with steel wool or any other abrasive materials which could scratch the BBQs.